jinhong380/BIOSTAT625/README.md

-# BIOSTAT625 - Final Project Group 8
+# BIOSTAT625 - Final Project Group 7

-This is **WEEK 13**

-The schedule rmd will be updated weekly, please check for any project updates.\
-Please work on **individual coding files** whenever possible. **Merging** might fail.

-## Data Processing: (100%)
+## Data Exploratoin:

-1. Please turn all pre-processed datasets into CSV files, and upload the dataset and code to the folder "data_exploration". *(finished)*

-2. The processed whole data set is named as "housing_cleaned.csv".
-(We shouldn't delete outliers for price) The "housing_cleaned_price.csv" deleted the outliers for price.
-   The "housing_cleaned_Price+Carpet.csv" deleted the outliers for both carpet area and price.

-   *p.s. the previous version of "housing_cleaned.csv" could could be reproduced with datasets within the Data section (remember to change the path before import the datasets) using Total_data.ipynb.*

-3. The version of the cleaned datasets ("housing_cleaned.csv") with location properly clustered by economic status are stored in the "Data Exploration/Clustering/data" folder, named "housing_clean_clustering.csv".

-   1) **housing_cleaned_final.csv**

-      path: Data Exploration/housing_cleaned/housing_cleaned_final.csv;

-      Description: with missing values.

-   2) file name **housing_rmna_cleaned_final.csv**

-      path: Data Exploration/housing_cleaned/housing_rmna_cleaned_final.csv;

-      Description: with no missing value.

-      Special Reminder: The 'Transaction', 'Total Floors','location','State', 'Current Floor', 'Carpet Area' variables can be deleted when conducting the modeling process as they are either transformed to categorical variable or already conducted one-hot encoding and turned to other variables.
+Dataset initial exploration and pre-processings:

+1. Code: store all codes for specific covariate transformation/ recategorization/ and one hot encoding.
+Clustering folder is specifically used for handling location variable.

+2. Individual_data stores all results collected from pre-processing.

-4. The final version (all categorical variable processed with one-hot encoding) of the datasets are stored in /Data Exploration:
+3. The final version (all categorical variable processed with one-hot encoding) of the datasets are stored in /Data Exploration:

    1) **final_OneHotEncoded_housing.csv**: without outliers deleted for price